Basketball Terms For Kids

 If you're a coach, you should be familiar with basketball strategy and designing your own plays.
 Here is a list of terminology you should know.

-- Screen - A screen in basketball is the act of an offensive player delaying or disrupting the movement of a defensive player by standing still in his path, with his feet not moving.
+A screen in basketball is the act of an offensive player delaying or disrupting the movement of a defensive player by standing still in their path, with their feet not moving.

 Basketball Lingo And Slang

 There is a lot of lingo in basketball.
 Here are some terms coaches, announcers, and more advanced fans will talk about.

 Downtown in basketball is a term to describe the area beyond the three-point arc.
 If a score is made from beyond the three-point arc, an announcer may use this phrase to describe the 3-pointer.

 A toilet bowl in basketball is a shot attempt which rolls along the rim before ultimately falling.
 It is derived from water swirling around the toilet bowl as it is flushed.